Roman Romanovich Kachanov: 2000s

-Film director A. Uchitel and critic L. Maslova did not agree with the opinion on the film by the Guild of Russian Film Scholars and Film Critics and The International Federation of Film Critics:
+Film director Alexei Uchitel and critic Lidiya Maslova did not agree with the opinion on the film by the Guild of Russian Film Scholars and Film Critics and The International Federation of Film Critics:

 The just criticism of quite meticulous Uchitel called the awarding of the Roman Kachanov's "Demobbed" film the prize of the Guild of Russian Film Scholars and Film Critics and FIPRESCI.

 The film premiered at the Pushkinskiy cinema, the Central House of Cinema (DRC), the first multiple-screen cinema in Russia, the Karo multiplex on Sheremetyevskaya Street in Moscow, was opened with the screening of the "Demobbed" film.
 The TV premiere was on the RTR Channel.
 Later, the film received the recognition of widespread public.
 The film was quoted many times, remarks, and dialogues from Kachanov's film are part of the spoken usage.
 Scenes and screenshots from the film become Internet memes with the development of the Internet.
 After the film's success, a TV series was based on it but without Kachanov.
 It did not replicate the success of the film and receive the same recognition.

 Later, "Demobbed" was recognized by the press and the audience as an iconic film.
 According to poll by the magazine "Afisha", the film was included in the 100 important Russian films.

 In 2001, Kachanov filmed "Down House" based on Dostoevsky's novel "The Idiot".
 The film's soundtrack includes music by such bands and performers as Nike Borzov, DJ Groove, "Spring on Karl Johan Street", "NetSlov", "The knife for Frau Muller", and "Undervud".
 In "Down House" a Polish actress Barbara Brylska played for the first time in the new Russian cinema after a long break.
 Actor Fyodor Bondarchuk also played his first major role in the film.
 Non-professional actors such as Andrei Vasiliev (editor-in-chief of the newspaper "Kommersant"), Artemy Troitsky (editor-in-chief of the magazine "Playboy "), Miron Chernenko (chairman of the Guild of Russian Film Scholars and Film Critics) and others starred in small roles.